wedding fraud alert

 Do not confuse proxy marriage with phone or internet marriage.

 Proxy marriage is a process where a court-appointed proxy represents a party who cannot physically appear to be married.
-Marriage by proxy for military personnel deployed to active war zones was available in California at one time, but is now no longer allowed due to reclassification of our overseas conflicts.
+Marriage by proxy for military personnel deployed to active war zones is sometimes available in California and some other states; please see California info here.

-Phone, Skype, and internet marriages--where the parties do not personally appear together to be married--are strictly illegal and not legally binding, even if a marriage license has been issued.
-To be lawfully married, both parties MUST APPEAR IN PERSON AT THE SAME TIME before the officiant.
+Phone, Skype, and internet marriages--where the parties do not personally appear together to be married--are strictly illegal and not legally binding in California or at the federal level, even if a marriage license has been issued.
+To be lawfully married in California, both parties MUST APPEAR IN PERSON AT THE SAME TIME before the officiant.

-NOTARIES AND WEDDING CHAPELS MAY NOT ISSUE MARRIAGE LICENSES TO THE INCARCERATED.
-Marriages that are fraudulently performed in this way are detected and declared invalid by the State (and the scammer who reassured you everything would be fine no longer returns your calls.)
+CALIFORNIA NOTARIES AND WEDDING CHAPELS MAY NOT ISSUE MARRIAGE LICENSES TO THE INCARCERATED.
+Marriages that are fraudulently performed in this way are detected and declared invalid by the State (and the scammer who reassured you everything would be fine no longer returns your calls).

 Weddings conducted over the phone or internet are strictly illegal in California and will not be recognized by any government agency.
 Don't be taken in by the bad notaries and wedding chapels that put your legal marriage status at risk for their own financial gain.
 They'll reassure you that your marriage is legal and recognized, and will be long gone when the State invalidates your marriage.
 Don't listen to them; report them to the County Clerk or CA Department of Consumer Affairs instead.

 There are authorized County procedures for obtaining a marriage license and ceremony for someone who is incarcerated or in custody.
-Please contact The Birth, Death, and Marriage Records Division of the Los Angeles Registrar-Recorder/County Clerk at 562.462.2137 to obtain an "Inability to Appear" packet to begin the process or to ask questions about the requirements.
-You can email them here.
+Please contact The Birth, Death, and Marriage Records Division of the Los Angeles Registrar-Recorder/County Clerk at 800.201.8999 to obtain an "Inability to Appear" packet to begin the process or to ask questions about the requirements.
+Call the main Norwalk office at 800.201.8999 for more info.

 Special procedures apply for those in custody; they may NOT use a notary-issued marriage